openwdl/wdl/SPEC.md

 $runtime_kv = $identifier $ws* '=' $ws* $string
 ```

 The runtime section defines key/value pairs for runtime information needed for this task.
+Values are only interpreted by execution backends and will be stored as raw strings until that point.
+Individual backends will define which keys they will inspect so a key/value pair may or may not actually be honored depending on how the task is run.

-The key/value pairs are arbitrary, but a few of them have special meaning:
+While the key/value pairs are arbitrary, but a few of them have special meaning:

 #### serialize